Kanjuruhan Stadium disaster: Abandoned leagues

 The 2022–23 Liga 1 season continued without relegations because the second tier was abandoned.
 PSSI also forced PT Liga Indonesia Baru (leagues' operator) to establish new league operator for Liga 2.

 PSSI

 In response of the disaster, extraordinary congress is finally invoked and scheduled to be held 16 February 2023.
 The extraordinary congress will replace the President of PSSI, Vice Presidents of PSSI, and PSSI Executive Committees.

 In compliance with TGIPF recommendation, the President of PSSI, Mochamad Iriawan, confirmed that he will step down from PSSI leadership.
 He re-affirmed his decision on 15 January 2023.
 He said that he will no longer pursuing the bid for extending his PSSI presidency, claimed that he was "enough" and he admitted his responsibility for the disaster.

+Commemoration and memorials

+Every year on 1 October, Malang locals and Aremania held memorial event to remember the event in Kanjuruhan.
+On the 9 November 2022, 40 days after the disaster, 135 half-masted Indonesian flags were erected as symbol of the victims.

+There are three memorials built to commemorate the victim of the disaster.
+Originally, these memorials management and operation were to be under the victim relief organization, Yayasan Keadilan Tragedi Kanjuruhan (Justice for Kanjuruhan Stadium Disaster Foundation), but later the surviving victims and their families eventually chose Malang Regency Department of Youth and Sports to manage and operate these memorials, while keeping the financial rights, museum collection curation, rights for organizing memorial events to the relief foundation for the victims and theirs surviving family.